cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-objects.md

 ## Next up

-Now that your types have been generated and that you have created your read-only Stargate client, you can get to work on making sure CosmJS understands which messages it can use on your checkers blockchain in the [next tutorial](./cosmjs-messages.md).
+Now that your types have been generated and you have created your read-only Stargate client, you can get to work on making sure CosmJS understands which messages it can use on your checkers blockchain in the [next tutorial](./cosmjs-messages.md).